Ozma of Oz

-Ozma of Oz was the third book of L. Frank Baum's Oz series, published in 1907.
+Ozma of Oz is the third book of L. Frank Baum's Oz series, published in 1907.

-Publication

 The full title of the first edition read Ozma of Oz: A Record of Her Adventures with Dorothy Gale of Kansas, Billina the Yellow Hen, the Scarecrow, the Tin Woodman, the Cowardly Lion and the Hungry Tiger; Besides Other Good People Too Numerous to Mention Faithfully Recorded Herein.
 The book was illustrated throughout in color by artist John R. Neill.
-It bore the following dedication: "To all the boys and girls who read my stories – and especially to the Dorothys – this book is lovingly dedicated."

 Plot summary

 On an ocean voyage with her uncle Henry to Australia, Dorothy is blown into the sea by a storm.
 She takes refuge on a floating chicken-coop, which washes ashore, along with the coop and a hen in it.
 The hen is able to speak; Dorothy gives it the name "Billina".
 Exploring the land, Dorothy and Billina are menaced by a tribe of brightly dressed "Wheelers", who have wheels instead of hands and feet.
 They also find a clockwork man named Tik-Tok (one of the first intelligent humanoid automata in literature), who joins them.

 Tik-Tok informs Dorothy and Billina that they are in the Land of Ev, which currently has no competent ruler, its king having committed suicide after selling his family to the Nome King.
 The three visit the castle of Princess Langwidere, who has many exchangeable, detachable heads.
 When Dorothy refuses to let Langwidere take her head and add it to her collection, Langwidere has a tantrum and locks Dorothy in a high tower within the palace.